 How healthy you look and how well you keep up yourself matters to you.
 Combing your hair, brushing your teeth, and usually cleaning your ears is, for most, a consistent practice.

 That trickle of earwax which builds up with time can certainly be bothersome.
 Earwax does have several necessary uses, despite that, it does need to be cleared now and then.
 There are some practices of removing earwax which can be harmful.

 If you are using cotton swabs you should stop as these are not the proper tool for the job.
 Removing your earwax with a cotton swab can cause irreversible injury to your ears and hearing.
-Instead, see a hearing healthcare specialist and ask for advice.
+Instead, come see us and ask for advice.
 It’s easy and safe for them to remove the earwax for you.